-Each level of appeal will provide you with a full and fair review which includes the following procedures:
+Your appeal will provide you with a full and fair review which includes the following procedures:

-- (i) At least 180 days to file your appeal (including your second appeal). - (ii) The opportunity to submit written comments, documents, records and other materials relating to your claim for benefits for review upon appeal.
-This information will be taken into account on appeal regardless of whether it was initially submitted with your claim. - (iii) The opportunity for reasonable access to and copies of, at your request and free of charge, any documents, records or other information relevant to your claim. - (iv) The review will not defer to any prior denial and will be conducted by a plan fiduciary who is neither the individual who made the initial denial (or denial upon appeal), nor the subordinate of such an individual. - (v) If your denial was based on a medical judgment of any kind, a health care professional with appropriate experience and training in the areas relevant to your claim will be consulted in making your benefit decision upon appeal.
-Such health care professional will not be any individual who was previously consulted with regard to your claim or a subordinate of that individual. - (vi) Identify any medical or vocational experts who were consulted by the plan regarding your claim. - (vii) If your claim involves urgent care, you will have the opportunity to use an expedited review process.
-You will be able to file your request for appeal via telephone or via facsimile or other appropriate means.
+- (i) The opportunity to submit written comments, documents, records and other materials relating to your claim for benefits for review upon appeal.
+This information will be taken into account on appeal regardless of whether it was initially submitted with your claim. - (ii) The opportunity for reasonable access to and copies of, at your request and free of charge, any documents, records or other information relevant to your claim. - (iii) The review will not defer to any prior denial and will be conducted by a Plan fiduciary who is neither the individual who made the initial denial (or denial upon appeal), nor the subordinate of such an individual. - (iv) If your denial was based on a medical judgment of any kind, a health care professional with appropriate experience and training in the areas relevant to your claim will be consulted in making your benefit decision upon appeal.
+Such health care professional

+- will not be any individual who was previously consulted with regard to your claim or a subordinate of that individual. - (v) Identify any medical or vocational experts whose advice was obtained in connection with your claim denial, without regard to whether the advice was relied upon in making the claim denial. - (vi) If your claim involves urgent care, you will have the opportunity to use an expedited review process.
+You will be able to file your request for appeal via telephone, facsimile or other available similarly expeditious method.

-Benefit Decisions on Appeal-Special Rules
+Benefit Decisions on Appeal - Special Rules

 - 1. Urgent Care Claims.
-You will be notified of the decision on your urgent care appeal (both first and second) as soon as possible, but no later than 72 hours after the receipt of your request for appeal. - 2.
+You will be notified of the decision on your urgent care appeal as soon as possible, but no later than 72 hours after the receipt of your request for appeal. - 2.
 Pre-Service Claims.
-You will be notified of the decision on your pre-service appeal within 15 days of the receipt by the plan of your request for appeal. - 3.
+You will be notified of the decision on your pre-service appeal within 30 days of the receipt by the Plan of your request for appeal. - 3.
 Post-Service Claims.
-You will be notified of the decision on your post-service claim within 30 days of the receipt by the plan of your request for appeal.
+You will be notified of the decision on your post-service claim within 60 days of the receipt by the Plan of your request for appeal.

-Manner and Content of Your Notification of Benefits Determination on Appeal
+Manner and Content of Your Notification of Benefit Determination on Appeal